yijisoo/yijisoo.github.io/_posts/2017-2-25-Meta-Page-of-Research-Labs-in-NLP,-IR,-KB,-ML.md

 ---
 layout: post
-title: Research Labs in NLP, IR, KB, and DM
+title: A Meta Page of Research Labs in NLP, IR, KB, and ML
 ---

 = Korean Academic